12 Unbelievably Easy Ways To Scale Your Business

 The more funnels you have, the more products you need, the more email autoresponders you need, the more segmenting you need to do within your CRM software (more on that in a minute).
 Basically, it means that your headache potential is high.

-It’s better to have one strong funnel that works than four funnels that are subpar.
+It’s better to have one strong funnel that works than four funnels that are sub par.
 It also takes time to figure out how well a funnel is performing.
-It can take an extremely long time, especially with…
+It can take an extremely long time, especially when you have…

 In order to know if your funnel is working, you need to send a lot of traffic through it.
 Without testing it, you’ll never know, and it’s difficult to tell whether or not a funnel is converting without enough data.